soichih/autohpss/README.md

 # Automated HPSS archive / retrieval system

-The simplest, most straightforward way to archive and restore stuff to/from HPSS(SDA).
+A simple, straightforward way to archive and restore stuff to/from HPSS(SDA).

 ## Prerequisite